Recoveree Portal User Agreement

 The Recoveree Portal is an internet-based portal that allows your Provider to make certain health and recovery-related information available to you.
-In addition to your health information, if you have the authority under applicable law to access the health information of another individual, such as your child, that individual’s Provider may, in his or her discretion, grant you access privileges for that individual’s health information through the Recoveree Portal.
+In addition to your health information, if you have the authority under applicable law to access the health information of another individual, such as your child, that individual’s Provider may, in their discretion, grant you access privileges for that individual’s health information through the Recoveree Portal.

 Access to the Recoveree Portal is granted to you by your Provider.
 If authorized by your Provider, you will receive an email inviting you to register an account.
 To register, you will need to satisfy our identity verification and certification procedures.
 For each new Provider that grants access privileges to the Recoveree Portal, you will have the option to link that health information with your current account during the registration process.
-You should safeguard your user ID(s), password(s) and other logon information carefully, and not share them with anyone else.
+You should safeguard your user ID(s), password(s) and other login information carefully, and not share them with anyone else.
 If you believe someone has had unauthorized access to the Recoveree Portal, please contact us immediately.

 Your Provider (or the Provider of an individual with respect to whom you are authorized to access their health information) is responsible for granting access privileges to the Recoveree Portal and for the information made available to you through the Recoveree Portal.
 Because the Recoveree Portal includes information created by your Provider, such information may contain typographical errors, inaccuracies or omissions.
 In addition, although the Recoveree Portal displays some information from your medical records, it does not necessarily display all information in the health records retained by your Provider.
 If you think that your medical information displayed in the Recoveree Portal is inaccurate or incomplete, or if you would like to request a complete copy of your medical record, please contact your Provider directly.
-Because the Recoveree Portal includes information that is part of your Provider’s health record about you, you cannot delete such information.
+Because the Recoveree Portal includes information that is part of your Provider’s health record about you, you cannot delete such information, but can request deletion by contact your Provider.
 You may, however, terminate your access to the Recoveree Portal by contacting Your Provider directly.
 Your Provider also retains the ability to revoke your access to the Recoveree Portal at any time.